defested/dirtyisp/README.md

 3) as root/sudo, run "systemctl enable dirtyisp"
 4) as root/sudo, run "systemctl start dirtyisp"

-This script has tested on a raspberry pi 1B, 2, and 3, and was able to perform well on all three.
+This script has tested on a raspberry pi 1B, 2, and 3 running raspbian jessie, and was able to perform well on all three.